 An intergenerational novel, Summer with the Enemy traces the lives of these women not only in Raqqa where the bulk of the novel is set, but also in the places their families lived before — Turkey, Jerusalem, Aleppo and Damascus.
 It reminds us that Syria and Syrians have never been isolated from the world, and that indeed the lives of people stretched far beyond the confines of Raqqa’s city limits, long before the online world existed.Brand: Shahla Ujayli

 “Ujayli’s latest novel shines a light on the diversity and complexities of Syria and its people through the eyes of three generations of women in Raqqa.” — Ms. Magazine

 About the Author

 Michelle Hartman is a professor of Arabic and francophone literature at McGill University in Montreal.
-She is the translator of several works from Arabic, including Radwa Ashour’s memoir The Journey, Iman Humaydan’s novels Wild Mulberries and Other Lives, Jana Elhassan’s IPAF shortlisted novel The Ninety-Ninth Floor, as well as Alexandra Chreiteh’s novels Always Coca Cola and Ali and His Russian Mother.
+She is the translator of several works from Arabic, including Radwa Ashour’s memoir The Journey, Iman Humaydan’s novels Wild Mulberries and Other Lives, Jana Elhassan’s IPAF shortlisted novels The Ninety-Ninth Floor and All the Women Inside Me, as well as Alexandra Chreiteh’s novels Always Coca Cola and Ali and His Russian Mother.